Entire home

 Indoor Description

-1 bedroom – Double bed
+1 bedroom with a double bed

 Open plan kitchen fully equipped with electric oven and hob, combination microwave, toaster and kettle, fridge with ice compartment and a washing machine